mortezakowkabi/jcb-persian-documentation/049-The-New-Library-Manager-Area.md

 You can:

 1. Create custom configuration fields in JCB.
-2. Link them to a library using “Library Config.”
+2. Link them to a library using "Library Config."
 3. Use those fields to toggle specific files dynamically during runtime.

-For example, a “Use Bootstrap” radio field could determine whether Bootstrap scripts are added to the page.
+For example, a "Use Bootstrap" radio field could determine whether Bootstrap scripts are added to the page.

 ---